mobilcom-debitel/angular-oauth2-oidc/README.md

 });
 ```

-Since 3.1 you can also automate this task by switching ``sendAccessToken`` on and by setting ``allowedUrls`` to an array with prefixes for the respective URLs.
+You can also automate this task by switching ``sendAccessToken`` on and by setting ``allowedUrls`` to an array with prefixes for the respective URLs.
 Use lower case for the prefixes.

 ```TypeScript
 OAuthModule.forRoot({